23 Apr 2022

 Return of blanked Asia-Europe sailings as carriers bid to get back on schedule

-By Gavin van Marle THE LOADSTAR The spectre of blank sailings may be about to return to haunt shippers and forwarders on the Asia-Europe trades, as carrier begin to cancel departures in an effort to restore schedule reliability.
-Japanese carrier ONE this morning told customers THE Alliance would cancel three sailings on the FE2 […]
+The spectre of blank sailings may be about to return to haunt shippers and forwarders on the Asia-Europe trades, as carrier begin to cancel departures in an effort to restore schedule reliability.
+Japanese carrier ONE this morning told customers THE Alliance would cancel three sailings on the FE2 and FE3 service departing Asia at the […]

 Read More